Passion: What If You Could Have Twice as Much of It?

 The full chapter of 1 Kings 18 contains one of the great stories in the Bible.
 While Ahab was King of Israel, he and his evil wife Jezebel reinstituted Baal worship with its corrupt high places and pagan practices.
 Ahab the king was a bad guy, but his wife was even worse.
 Jezebel was killing the Lord’s prophets wherever she found them according to verse four, so it took great courage for Elijah even to appear before the king, much less challenge his authority.
 But challenge it he did, and Ahab gathered his 450 prophets of Baal to stand against this one man.

 Picture the scene: a evil King surrounded by corrupt priests wielding power over a confused people.
 They gathered on Mount Carmel for an epic confrontation between God and evil.
-(If you think about it, it’s never “good versus evil” it’s really always about God versus evil!)
+(That’s not a typo: If you think about it, it’s never “good versus evil” it’s really always about God versus evil!)
 It was a dark chapter in Israel’s history, and the nation stood at a crossroads between the Lord and 450 prophets of Baal.
 What a moment!
 What a story!

 God Versus Evil

-Elijah confronted them with a challenge: each of us will prepare a sacrifice, and then call upon God to consume it with fire.
-The prophets of Baal went first, to no avail.
+Elijah confronted them with a challenge: each of us will prepare a sacrifice and then call upon God to consume it with fire.
+The prophets of Baal went first to no avail.
 They danced, threw fits, and cut themselves.
 Nothing happened.
 No fire—no testimony.
 Their story ended in futile pursuit of a false, vain god whose only power existed in temporary pagan pleasures.
 (Not so different than most pursuits today, is it?)
+While they gyrated and cut themselves, Elijah taunted them and their phony gods, setting the stage for his turn.

 Elijah then poured water over his sacrifice until it was soaked.
 Then he did it AGAIN.
 Then he had them soak it with water a THIRD TIME.
-When he finally called upon the Lord, the Bible says, “Then the fire of the Lord fell and burned up the sacrifice, the wood, the stones and the soil, and also licked up the water in the trench.”
+If the deck was stacked against Elijah when this confrontation started, he doubled down by drenching his altar and sacrifice until it was literally underwater.
+When he got everyone’s attention, he finally called upon the Lord, and the Bible says, “Then the fire of the Lord fell and burned up the sacrifice, the wood, the stones and the soil, and also licked up the water in the trench.”
 (18:38) What a finish!

-The prophets of Baal were proved to be charlatans and deceivers.
-And after watching the Lord’s fire rain down from heaven, the Israelites acknowledged and followed God.
-The prophets of Baal were pursued and struck down, to a man.
+The 450 prophets of Baal were proven to be charlatans and deceivers.
+And after watching the Lord’s fire rain down from heaven, the Israelites came to their senses: they acknowledged and followed God.
+In the wild aftermath the prophets of Baal were pursued and struck down, to a man.

 One Life